 Our mission is to transform lives by helping people to understand the past, make sense of the present and come together to shape a shared future.
 To do this, we build and share our global collections, create knowledge, inspire learning, encourage gathering and spark exchange on topics that matter to people and communities.

 Qualifications & Candidate Eligibility

-In 2022, ROM Members will have the opportunity to elect one Trustee to ROM’s Board of Trustees.
+In 2024, ROM Members will have the opportunity to elect two Trustees to ROM’s Board of Trustees.
 ROM is looking for candidates who have significant experience in areas relevant to ROM’s business.
 This needs to accompany a deep commitment to ROM’s values and purpose.
 ROM is seeking candidates who can contribute insight and innovation, provide diversity of thought and experiences, and demonstrate an understanding of good governance.

 - be a Current Member of the ROM;